rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 ```

 Our function receives reference to original object and it is able
 to modify it.
-The output of program is:
+The output of a program is:

 `
 main.A{i:2}